donaldboulton/publiuslogic/.github/ISSUE_TEMPLATE/feature_request.md

 ## Motivation

 <!--
-  Why do you want to see this feature in the theme?
+  Why do you want to see this feature in publiuslogic.com?
   What use cases does it support?

   NOTE: This theme has been designed as a base for you to customize and fit